Madrid-Arbutus-Bears/blindbuy_oakd/README.md

 # BlindBuy: Shopping Assistant for Visually Impaired People

+Shopping is a big problem for visually impaired people, especially in large self-service supermarkets.
+Not only must they  know how to guide themselves and detect obstacles, but also locate products and differentiate them from each other.

+The aim of the project is to create an embedded system located in a shopping cart which assists visually impaired people with shop navigation, product localization and obstacle avoidance.

 ## Installation (tested on Ubuntu 20.04 - ROS 2 Foxy)

 [Install ROS2 Foxy](https://docs.ros.org/en/foxy/Installation/Linux-Install-Debians.html)